-There’s a lot to think about when you change jobs, and it’s easy for a 401(k) or other employer-sponsored retirement plan to get lost in the shuffle, it is important to figure out what kind of job you’d like next, if you have a hard time deciding, read the lig review and get some help finding the best job for you.
+There’s a lot to think about when you change jobs, and it’s easy for a 401(k) or other employer-sponsored retirement plan to get lost in the shuffle, it is important to figure out what kind of job you’d like next.

 First and foremost, don’t take a lump-sum distribution from your old employer’s retirement plan.
 It generally will be taxable and, if you’re under age 59½, subject to a 10% early-withdrawal penalty.
 Here are three tax-smart alternatives: